Revisiting performance in a hybrid work world

 Build a clear hybrid strategy.
 Develop your hybrid strategy to address concerns and needs that teams and employees have expressed.
 Take an inventory of current and future roles, identifying which can and can’t be hybrid or virtual.
 Assess current and future talent needs against this inventory, determining if the solution is changing ways of working, developing new competencies, or both.
 Take an outcomes-based approach to rethinking team and individual performance metrics, modernizing performance processes and ensuring employees are clear on the performance indicators they will be measured on.

 Prepare people to lead differently.
 Give managers and employees support, tools, and permission to change.
 Use qualitative and quantitative data to pinpoint who is struggling and help them with centralized training.
 Ensure that employees are clear on the actions they should take to get feedback.
 At the same time, regularly equip managers with practical insights and approaches they can use to lead effectively.
-Expose leaders to timely considerations, such as performance equity and biases, that could arise in the workplace based on who they see in person and who they connect with virtually.

 Clarify what is expected—and when.
 Be clear and intentional about what employees should accomplish every week, ensuring that managers and employees agree on the goals.
 Go beyond making a list of tasks.
 Instead, discuss what quality work looks like, what steps are needed to deliver it, and the outcomes expected.
 Provide opportunities for employees to lead this discussion.
 Work with them to develop timelines that include clear deadlines and accountability nudges, such as check-in meetings.
 Be accessible and create ways to collect and share best practices across teams and the organization.